-The Office of Nuclear Energy (NE) will pursue these advancements through RD&D activities at the Department of Energy (DOE) national laboratories and U.S. universities, as well as through collaboration with nuclear industry and international partners.
-These activities will focus on advancing scientific understanding of these technologies, establishing an international network of user facilities for nuclear RD&D, improving economic competitiveness, and reducing the technical and regulatory uncertainties for deploying new nuclear reactor technologies.
+The Office of Nuclear Energy (NE) will pursue these advancements through RD&D activities at the Department of Energy (DOE) national laboratories and U.S. universities, as well as through collaboration with industry and international partners.
+These activities will focus on advancing scientific understanding of these technologies, establishing an international network of user facilities for civil nuclear RD&D, improving economic competitiveness, and reducing the technical and regulatory uncertainties for deploying new nuclear reactor technologies.
 International collaborations are conducted through bilateral and multilateral agreements, including through the Generation IV International Forum.

 Advanced SMR R&D

 SMRs designed from advanced and innovative concepts, using non-LWR coolants such as liquid metal, helium or liquid salt, may offer added functionality and affordability.
-This program element will support laboratory, university, and industry projets to conduct nuclear R&D on capabilities and technologies that are unique and support development of advanced SMR concepts for use in the mid- to long-term.
+This program element will support laboratory, university, and industry projects to conduct R&D on capabilities and technologies that are unique and support development of advanced SMR concepts for use in the mid- to long-term.

 Advanced SMR R&D activities will focus on four key areas:

-- Developing assessment methods for evaluating advanced SMR technologies and characteristics;
+- Developing assessment methods for evaluating advanced SMR technologies and characteristics

-- Developing and testing of materials, fuels and fabrication techniques;
+- Developing and testing of materials, fuels and fabrication techniques

-- Developing advanced instrumentation and controls and human-machine interfaces.
+- Developing advanced instrumentation and controls and human-machine interfaces

 This program element may also include evaluations of advanced reactor technologies that offer simplified operation and maintenance for distributed power and load-following applications, and increased proliferation resistance and security.